fickas/salt_marsh/epa_final_report_draft.md

 - **Stage 1**: threshold chosen per marsh to maximize F1 on the test set, where the positive class is bank
 - **Stage 2**: threshold chosen per marsh to maximize F1 on the test set, where the positive class is unhealthy.

+### 5.5 Labeling burden

+The proposal committed to reducing the hand-labeling burden through transfer learning and self-supervised learning, aiming to reduce the number of images per site from thousands to hundreds.
+The transfer-learning aspect was realized directly: our use of a pretrained InceptionV3 backbone (Section 5.1) substantially reduces the per-site training data required compared to training a network from scratch, and is the mature form of the technique the proposal envisioned.

+We did not implement an active-learning loop or self-supervised pre-training.
+In practice, an undergraduate labeler working from tiled imagery in QGIS could complete a marsh in a manageable timeframe, with expert QC review of the assigned labels.
+We did not run a controlled experiment to quantify labeling time savings against a hypothetical baseline, so we do not report a specific reduction figure.
 ---

 ## 6. Evaluation Framework